horizon-research/rtnn/README.md

 cmake -DKNN=5 ..
 make
 ```
-Executable should be found in the `bin` directory.
+The executable is `bin/optixNSearch`.

+`-DKNN=5` specifies that the maximum number of returned neighbors is 5 by passing a preprocessor macro through cmake.
+See `optixNSearch/CMakeLists.txt`.
+Set it to a number that fits your application.

 ## Run

 ## FAQ

-#### What do I do when I get an out of memory error?
+#### What do I do when I get an "out of memory" error?

+Like many other GPU-based neighbor search libraries, we need to build a bunch of data structures to enable fast search.
+Unlike other libraries that statically allocate the memory for those data structures, we do so based on the total GPU memory capacity queried dynamically.
+So you should see this error much less often than in others.
+If you do see this, it's most likely because there are other jobs running on the GPU eating part of the GPU memory.
+If you can't kill those jobs, you could pass the occupied GPU memory in MB through the `-gmu` switch.

-#### It seems like the first time I run the code it takes a long time to bootstrap.
+#### It seems like the first time I launch the code it takes a long time to bootstrap.
 Why?

+Your Optix device code is compiled after the program is launch and cached.
+Subsequent launches would be faster if the cache hasn't been flushed.
+See the discussion [here](https://forums.developer.nvidia.com/t/why-does-the-first-launch-of-optix-take-so-long/70895).

 ## Publication